freedomofpress/kernel-builder/README.md

 ```
 export GRSECURITY_USERNAME=foo
 export GRSECURITY_PASSWORD=bar
+export GRSECURITY=1
 make
 ```

 The resulting packages will used the patch set.
+If you're working on SecureDrop, request these credentials from a team member, and store them securely in your password manager.

 ## Including arbitrary patches